 Fancy Cucumbers

 For an elegant way of serving the cocktails, use mini cucumbers, and thinly slice them lengthwise on a mandolin, or with a vegetable peeler.
-Mini cucumbers are great for this garnish, as the are the perfect size to wrap the inside of a martini glass.
+Mini fresh cucumbers are great for this garnish, as the are the perfect size to wrap the inside of a martini glass.

 Ice Cold Martini Glasses